SamanthaDoesShit/Paia/README.md

     -- Heres a link to my youtube channel where I make tutorials for making or modifying a gamemode.
     -- {"https://www.youtube.com/channel/UCVknc5EyoYDaVq-v2WC7gLA" }

+# DONT TAKE CREDIT FOR THIS GAMEMODE RAT
+bye rat
+<3